GeoscienceAustralia/PyRate/docs/installation.rst

 -------------------

-To verify PyRate has been successfully installed, run the workflow with the included example config file and data:
+To verify PyRate has been successfully installed, run the workflow with the example config file and data included in the repository:

 ::